Thomas Tuchel: Tactics

 Labelled a "tactical chameleon", Tuchel's tactical knowledge and flexibility has seen wide praise.
 His footballing style is characterised by flexibility and pragmatism: speaking on his tactical setup in Ben Lyttleton's Edge: What Business Can Learn From Football, Tuchel said, "My [footballing] philosophy is an aesthetic one: "aesthetic" means [to] control the ball, the rhythm, to attack in every minute and to try to score as many goals as possible".
 Tuchel is known as a tactical innovator and is often favorably compared to Pep Guardiola: the pair once discussed tactics together for over four hours.
-Chelsea fans labelled him Tommy Tactics in reference to his level of tactical play.
+Tuchel's tactical play earned him the moniker Tommy Tactics among Chelsea supporters.

 Writing for The Athletic, Liam Twomey and Sebastian Stafford-Bloor said Tuchel's Mainz side prioritised adaptability in their approach, changing formation or tactical set-up multiple times each game to negate the particular strengths of their opponent.
 Speaking on this, Tuchel remarked, "We broke all [established] tactical rules [and assumptions] not for the sake of it, but because we were inferior in all aspects [at Mainz] and were forced to".
 During his time at Dortmund, Tuchel often used the 4–1–4–1 and 4–2–3–1 formations; with the former, he made his team force overloads in space out wide, while with the latter, he looked to create overloads in pockets of space in between the lines of the opposition.
 He also made the club more ball-dominant, as average possession by the team increased almost 9% following his appointment.

 At Paris Saint-Germain, Tuchel primarily played a 4–3–3 with plenty of flair to emphasise the attacking capabilities of wide forwards Neymar and Mbappé (although he used up to ten different formations while at the club).
 During the 2018–19 season, the forward line, with Neymar and Mbappé flanking central target man Cavani, regularly dropped into the half-space or into wide areas.
 The team's full-backs would also push up alongside the midfield in order to attain positional overloads, and players were encouraged to find space between the lines of defence and midfield to disorganise the opposition.
 Simultaneously, this would disrupt attempts to man-mark Neymar and Mbappé and create open space behind the defensive line for the pair to run into.